dapucita/haxbotron/docs/placeholder.md

 `targetStatsLosepoints` : count of points the player lose.

+`targetStatsPassSuccess` : pass success rate of the player.

 ## in Functions in code
 ### function updateAdmins (funcUpdateAdmins)
 `playerID` : numeric ID of the player who has been admin.